lakshya-gupta12/web-annotation-tool/README.md

 Dillinger requires [Node.js](https://nodejs.org/) v4+ to run.

-Install the dependencies and devDependencies and start the server.
+Install the dependencies, start the server and the react app.

 ```sh
 $ npm install